-It started as an impulsive buy from a souvenir shop, but 10 hours after she first put in a pair of colored contact lenses, Laura Butler of Parkersburg, W.Va., had "extreme pain in both eyes," she said.
+Just 10 hours after she first put in a pair of colored contact lenses that she’d bought at a souvenir shop, Laura Butler of Parkersburg, W.Va., had "extreme pain in both eyes," she said.
 "Because I had not been properly fitted by an eye care professional, the lenses stuck to my eye like a suction cup."

-In fact, it is illegal to sell colored contact lenses without a prescription in the United States.
+It's illegal to sell any contact lenses without a prescription in the United States.
 All contact lenses are medical devices that require a prescription and proper fitting by an eye-care professional.
-Retailers that sell contacts without a prescription are breaking the law, and may be fined $11,000 per violation.
 "Many of the lenses found online or in beauty salons, novelty shops or in pop-up Halloween stores are not FDA-approved and are being sold illegally," Dr. Steinemann said.
+Retailers that sell contacts without a prescription are breaking the law and could be fined for each violation.

-- Purchase the colored contact lenses from an eye product retailer who asks for a prescription.
+Purchase the colored contact lenses from a retailer who asks for a prescription.

-- Get follow up exams with your eye care provider.
+Get follow-up exams as directed with your eye care provider.